 Shortly after, Deepfakes launched an app, FakeApp, and people jumped all over it.
 All sorts of memes from that and other programs — some funny, some just plain creepy, some worse — have been produced since.
 They include Nicolas Cage's face on Amy Adams's body (playing Lois Lane in a Superman movie) and a great BuzzFeed production featuring comedian Jordan Peele, as former President Barack Obama, who warns of some of the more possibly sinister uses of the tech in a slightly NSFW video (which ends with the Fauxbama saying, "Stay woke, bi$%*es!").

 The computer science used to create the programs behind these videos can be extremely complex, much more intense than what is used for simple deepfakes.
-Intricate algorithms and computer science terms like general adversarial networks (GAN) and deep neural networks pepper the academic papers of the more advanced video-editing techniques.
+Intricate algorithms and computer science terms like generative adversarial networks (GAN) and deep neural networks pepper the academic papers of the more advanced video-editing techniques.

 Generally, what these programs do is examine the video of a subject frame by frame and "learn" the subject's size and shape and movements so that they can be transferred to another subject on video.
 Whereas deepfakes have been limited mainly to swapping out the subjects' faces, the more advanced programs can transfer full 3D head positions, including things like a head tilt or a raised eyebrow or a set of pursed lips.
 Some work has been done on entire body movements.